buildpacks/rfcs/text/0000-spec-api-branches.md

 # Summary
 [summary]: #summary

-The version of the specification is represented by two numbers, the Buildpack API and the Platform API.
-When there are major changes to these APIs the API number is bumped.
-Rather than requiring a bump to the API for each change that enters the spec, this RFC proposes adding protected branches for future API version to the spec repo.
-Breaking changes can be PR'd to these branches and the branches themselves will be merged to master when the core team decided that a group of changes together shall constitute the next API version.
+The Cloud Native Buildpacks Specification is a collection [specifications](https://github.com/buildpacks/spec#sections), independently versioned with [API numbers](https://github.com/buildpacks/spec#api-versions).
+When there are major changes to these APIs, the API number is bumped.
+Rather than requiring a bump to the API for each change that enters the spec, this RFC proposes adding protected branches for future API versions to the spec repo.
+Breaking changes can be PR'd to these branches and the branches themselves will be merged to master when the core team decides that a group of changes together shall constitute the next API version.

 # Motivation
 [motivation]: #motivation